-Mr. Speaker, the next financial year will be devoted to starting the initial phase of building the LVBC Headquarters from committed funding by the Partner States in parallel with mobilizing funds from various Development Partners.
-I have made sure that this appears here so that they monitor the construction.
-We all have to police each other if we want the EAC to move.
+134. Mr. Speaker, the next financial year will be devoted to starting the initial phase of building the LVBC Headquarters from committed funding by the Partner States in parallel with mobilizing funds from various Development Partners.

-INTER UNIVERSITY COUNCIL FOR EAST AFRICA (IUCEA)
+3.5 INTER UNIVERSITY COUNCIL FOR EAST AFRICA

-Mr. Speaker, for the Financial Year 2018/2019, the objective of the Inter-University Council for East Africa is to enable higher learning Institutions to improve their performance not only in teaching but also in research and innovation.
+objective of the Inter-University Council for East Africa is to enable Higher Learning Institutions to improve their performance not only in teaching but also in research and innovation.
 Higher education sector will be prepared to play its full role in the positive transformation of East African economy for the benefit of East African citizens.

-Mr. Speaker, to achieve this objective, three key priorities were agreed upon during the Pre-Budget Conference in Arusha in August 2017 and these are:

-- i.
-To advocate and foster the implementation of the EAC Common Higher Education Area; - ii.
-To enhance University contribution to regional innovation and competitiveness through improved research management and coordination within universities;

-iii. to enhance IUCEA's capacity to effectively fulfill its vision and mission.
+- 136. Mr. Speaker, to achieve this objective, three key priorities were agreed upon during the Pre-Budget Conference in Arusha in August 2017 and these are: - To advocate and foster the implementation of the EAC Common Higher Education Area; - ii.
+To enhance University contribution to regional innovation and competitiveness through improved research management and coordination within universities; - iii. to enhance IUCEA's capacity to effectively fulfill its vision and mission. - 137.
 Mr. Speaker, following the declaration of EAC as a Common Higher Education Area by the Heads of States on 20th May 2017, IUCA has developed a roadmap for the operationalization of EAC Common Higher Education Area.
 To this end, during the financial year 2018/2019, the community shall witness greater students exchange and academic staff mobility thanks to the Fee structure Model validated this year and to enhanced staff mobility program respectively.
-That way, we will have the EAC academia and not those who are locked up in their national academic cycles.

-Moreover, thanks to strong support from EAC Secretariat and Partner States, UCEA mobilized funds from the World Bank and the Government of Germany through KFW for regional scholarships that will enable EAC brightest students to pursue graduate studies in Eastern and Southern Africa Centres of Excellence.
-This time, we shall have PHDs mentored in Africa to think for Africa instead of us going to Europe to bring ideas that are unpractical to Africa.
-(Applause)
+Moreover, thanks to strong support from EAC Secretariat and Partner States, IUCEA mobilized funds from the World Bank and the Government of Germany through KFW for regional scholarships that will enable EAC brightest students to pursue graduate studies in Eastern and Southern Africa Centers of Excellence.
 These scholarships will be used to encourage studies in Science, Technology, Engineering, Mathematics, Agriculture, Health, Education, ICT and economics with special consideration for female students.
-(Applause)

-Mr. Speaker, since 2016, IUCEA facilitated establishment of Eastern and Southern Africa Higher Education Centres of Excellence (ACE II) Project funded by the World Bank in Eastern and Southern Africa and the Centre of Excellence in Information and Communication Strategy funded by GIZ.
-Additional Centres of Excellence for instance Biomedical Centres of Excellence funded by African Development Bank, the Centre of Excellence in Applied and Fundamental Physics funded by The World Academy of Science.
-IUCEA will reinforce its Research and Innovation Coordination Unit aiming to improve the management and research outputs of the Centres of Excellence.
-Similarly, four Regional Incubation Centres will be established in the region to foster innovations in STEM, Agriculture,

-Health and Education.
+of Eastern and Southern Africa Higher Education Centers of Excellence (ACE II) Project funded by the World Bank in Eastern and Southern Africa and the Center of Excellence in Information and Communication Strategy funded by GIZ.
+Additional Centers of Excellence for instance Biomedical Centers of Excellence funded by African Development Bank, the Center of Excellence in Applied and Fundamental Physics funded by The World Academy of Science.
+IUCEA will reinforce its Research and Innovation Coordination Unit aiming to improve the management and research outputs of the Centers of Excellence.
+Similarly, four Regional Incubation Centers will be established in the region to foster innovations in STEM, Agriculture, Health and Education.

-Mr. Speaker, in collaboration with the EABC and the EADB and under the auspices of the EAC Secretariat, IUCEA organized the 6th Academia-Public-Private Partnership Forum and Exhibitions in March 2018 in Nairobi, Republic of Kenya on the theme "The East African Common Higher Education Area: Opportunities for Industrialization through Academia Public-Private Partnerships" The participants to the Forum explored pathways from research initiation to research findings and innovations.
-For the next financial year, IUCEA and sister EAC Institutions will strive to reinforce the participation of the Private Sector and Industry in research and innovation activities undertaken by Higher Learning institutions.
+139. Mr. Speaker, in collaboration with the EABC and the EADB and under the auspices of the EAC Secretariat, IUCEA organized the 6thAcademia-Public-Private Partnership Forum and Exhibitions in March 2018 in Nairobi, Republic of Kenya on the theme "The East African Common Higher Education Area: Opportunities for Industrialization through Academia-Public-Private Partnerships" The participants to the Forum explored pathways from research initiation to research findings and innovations.
+For the next financial year, IUCEA and sister EAC Institutions will strive to reinforce the participation of the Private Sector and Industry in research and innovation activities undertaken by Higher Learning Institutions.
 Similarly, IUCEA will engage with Partner States to examine ways to incentivize Industry for the establishment of Research and Development Units that would cement collaboration between Academia and Private Sector through industrial attachment of graduate students.
-I am happy that I went and participated in that forum.
-The colonial economy meant that industries developed on private exclusion of others so as to get advantage in the market.
-However, we need people to conduct research by themselves and many of our intellectuals should be engaged in research for us to expand our industries.
-(Applause)